davidetacchini/pygicord/README.md

 def get_pages():
     pages = []
-    # Generate a list of 5 embed instances
+    # Generate a list of 5 embeds
     for i in range(1, 6):
         embed = discord.Embed()
         embed.title = f"I'm the embed {i}!"